Complete Guide to Living in France

 The first thing you'll notice when driving in France is how uncongested the roads are, especially as you arrive in the countryside or the mountains.
 You will also quickly notice that the road network is of excellent quality and is usually described as a pleasure by most driving enthusiasts and bikers.
 If you decide to reside in France and stay for good, you will have a few months to change your number plates for French ones and secure motor insurance.
 It's compulsory and is often checked.
 Take a look at our previous articles and posts relating to driving in France.

-Train Network in France
+The Train Network

 Travelling by train is a convenient and scenic way to explore France.
 The SNCF train network connects major cities, towns, and villages throughout the country.
 High-speed TGV trains provide fast travel between cities, while regional trains offer access to rural areas.
 Train travel is a stress-free, environmentally friendly alternative to driving or flying and offers stunning countryside views.
 SNCF offers discount cards and passes, including the Rail Europe Pass, for unlimited travel within a specific period.

-Cats and Dogs in France
+Cats and Dogs

 Pet passports have made it easy for people to take their pets when travelling to France and Europe.
 Ensure you have the correct paperwork and check the latest regulations with the French Ministry of Agriculture, as certain animals and breeds will require special import permits.
 Learn about the basic rules of pet ownership, and remember that animals can feel stress during changing and emotional times.

-Telephone Numbers in France
+Telephone Numbers

 In France, there is a 10-digit phone numbering system that is used for mobile phones, non-geographic numbers, and landlines.
 All geographic numbers must be dialled using the complete 10-digit format, even for local and national calls.
 If you are making an international call to France, the leading 0 of the local number should be left out.
 To call a mobile phone from overseas, dial +33 6 followed by the remaining 8 digits.
 If you want to learn more about using French telephone numbers, you can read our article.
 Finally, if you find yourself in trouble in France, look at our article to learn how to reach the main emergency services.

-Cost of Living
+The Cost of Living

 The cost of living in France compared to the UK and the USA can vary greatly depending on several factors such as location, lifestyle, and personal preferences.
 In general, France tends to have a lower cost of living than major cities in the UK and the USA, but it can be more expensive compared to some rural areas in both countries.